 Through the generosity of supporters, a number of scholarship funds have been established to assist students preparing for service in full-time or lay ministry.
 Individual funds are described in this Catalogue.
 Eligibility is based upon enrollment in a degree program, financial need, academic history, and ministry involvement or potential.
 To apply, students must complete the Austin Grad Financial Aid Application.
 Priority is given to applications received by July 1 for fall semesters and November 15 for spring semesters.

-The Austin Grad Financial Aid Application is available in the Office of Financial Aid or here on our website.
+The Austin Grad Scholarship Application is available in the Office of Financial Aid or download it here.
 Submit completed application to the Austin Grad Office of Financial Aid.